JMousqueton/CTI-MSTeams-Bot/README.md

 Threat Intelligence Teams Bot gets updates from various clearnet domains and ransomware threat actor domains.

-This bot will check for updates hourly.
+This bot will check for updates every 30 minutes.

 The change I've made :